 Reduce taxable assets, offset estate taxes, and maximize your contribution

-If you name TCF as a beneficiary of your IRA or other retirement assets upon death, the benefits multiply:
+If you name CCSA Foundation as a beneficiary of your IRA or other retirement assets upon death, the benefits multiply:

 - Neither you, your heirs, nor your estate will pay income taxes on the distribution of the assets.